zbendefy/opencl-satsolver/README.md

-There are 2 methods implemented:
+## There are 2 methods implemented:
-Single/simple solver will return a byte array where each byte represents a solution.
+ * TheSingle/simple solver will return a byte array where each byte represents a solution.
-The Multi solver will pack 8 results into a byte (each bit is represents 1 solution), to save on memory.
-For larger problems, this method is automatically selected.
+ * The Multi solver will pack 8 results into a byte (each bit is represents 1 solution), to save on memory (and to allow more variables).
+For larger problems, the multi solver method is automatically selected.